-You may sift through your stack of credit cards and wonder if you have too many.
-Or, if you're considering opening new credit accounts, you want to be sure it won't affect your credit before doing so.
-The best number of credit cards is one of those questions that doesn't have a one-size-fits-all type of answer.
+Sifting through your stack of credit cards, it's natural to wonder if you have too many.
+Or, if you're considering opening new credit accounts, you want to be sure it won't affect your credit.
+"How many credit cards is too many?" is one of those questions that doesn't have a one-size-fits-all type of answer, but there are a few ways you can judge whether you have too many credit cards for you.

 Is Your Debt-To-Income Ratio High?

 When lenders evaluate your loan application, they consider available credit as an opportunity for debt.
-They may figure your debt-to-income ratio as if your credit cards were totally maxed out to gauge you at your riskiest debt level possible.
+They may calculate your debt-to-income ratio as if your credit cards were totally maxed out to gauge you at your riskiest possible debt level.

-You can do a similar calculation.
+You can do a similar DTI ratio calculation.
 If you maxed out your credit cards what would your debt-to-income ratio look like?
 Would it rise above 37%?
-If so, you should think about closing some of your unused credit card accounts.
+If so, you should think about closing some of your unused credit card accounts, particularly newer ones with a $0 balance.

 Is Your Credit Utilization High

-Your credit utilization (30% of your credit score) is your total debt divided by your total credit.
+Your credit utilization (30% of your credit score) indicates how much debt you have.
+It's calculated as your total debt divided by your total credit.
 So, for example, if your credit card limits total $5000 and your credit card balances total $2000, then your credit utilization is 40%.
-Ideally, your credit utilization should be less than 30%.
+Ideally, your credit utilization should be less than 30%, lower than 10% is even better for your credit score.

-The more credit cards you have, the more temptation you have to charge purchases.
-As your credit card balances increase, your credit utilization goes up.
-So, one way to keep your credit utilization down is to keep your number of credit cards and balances down.
+The more credit cards you have, the more temptation there is to use them.
+As your credit card balances increase, so does your credit utilization.
+One way to keep your credit utilization down is to minimize the number of credit cards you have and the balance you carry on those cards.

 Is Your Mix Of Credit Healthy?